 In a metalworking machine, the spindle is the rotating axis of the machine.
 The spindle is usually a combined unit containing a mandrel.
 This rotating unit includes a mandrel, a sleeve, a tool holder or a workpiece holder device, bearings, cutting fluid and a coolant circuit, etc. It can be seen that the built-in motor spindle has the most complicated spindle structure.
 Its power unit- spindle motor is built into the spindle sleeve, so it can supply power by itself.

-The spindle can have various names according to its characteristics, including electric spindle, grinding spindle, machine tool spindle, low speed spindle, high speed spindle, high torque spindle and many other variants.
-This category of spindle is generally called electric spindle or motorized spindle, but in this article, we call it a built-in motor spindle.
+The spindle can have various names according to its characteristics, including electric spindle, grinding spindle, machine tool spindle, low-speed spindle, high-speed spindle, high torque spindle, and many other variants.
+This category of the spindle is generally called an electric spindle or motorized spindle, but in this article, we call it a built-in motor spindle.

 Multiple spindles can often be seen on the machine tool, such as the headstock and tailstock spindles on a bench lathe, or primary spindle and secondary spindle on machining centers.

 Some machine tools dedicated to mass production will be equipped with a set of four, five, or even six spindles.
 These machines are called multi-spindle machines.
 For example, row drills and many screw machines are multi-spindle machines that can perform multiple tasks simultaneously.

 Some machine tools are equipped with multiple spindles, but depending on the purpose of each spindle, it cannot be called a multi-spindle machine because it cannot perform multiple tasks at the same time.
 For example, bench lathes.

 The spindle on the lathe is usually fixed in the center of the headstock or tailstock to hold the workpiece; the spindle on the milling machine is used to hold the rotating tool and move along each axis to cut the workpiece.